aavishkar6/Recommendo/README.md

 {
   movieId: //Unique identifier for the movie
   title: "Shawshank Redemption",
-  year: // year of release
+  release_date: // year of release
-  genres: //genre of movie
+  overview: //description of the movie
-  rating: //rating for the movie.
+  vote_average: //rating for the movie.
-  actors: //list of actors that feature in the movie. (references People document)
-  director: //list of director for the movie.(references People document)
-  description: //short summary of the movie
+  genres: // genre associated with the movie
-  image: //poster for the image.
+  posterPath: //poster for the image.
-  region: //region for this version of the title.
-  time: //primary runTime of the movie.
 }
 ```
 An Example Actors document